jcpeterson/cifar-10h/README.md

 `data/cifar10h-probs.npy` - `10000 x 10` numpy matrix containing normalized human classification counts (probabilities) for each image and class.
 These are the labels used for training and evaluation in the above paper.

+The order of the 10,000 labels matches the original CIFAR-10 test set order.

 #### TODO

 * Dataset statistics / summary